isaacchua0309/tp/docs/UserGuide.md

 ![Finding Friends](images/find_command.png)

-> 💡 **Search Tips**:
+> ⚠️ **Note**:
 > - Searches are case-insensitive
 > - Order of keywords doesn't matter
 > - Only full words are matched (e.g., "Han" won't match "Hans")
 > - Any contact matching at least one keyword will be shown

-> 💡 **Pro-tip**: If you run edit, delete, addsport, deletesport commands immediately after this command, these commands will apply to the contact listed at the index as shown by the find command.
+> 💡 **Search Tip**: If you run edit, delete, addsport, deletesport commands immediately after this command, these commands will apply to the contact listed at the index as shown by the find command.
 Use this to manage your contacts without having to search for them manually!

 #### Deleting a Friend